-It is the responsibility of the Hearing Officer or Hearing Body to hear and examine all of the evidence available, to determine the facts in the case and to make a decision of whether or not the Code of Student Rights, Responsibilities and Disciplinary Procedures has been violated.
+It is the responsibility of the Hearing Officer or Hearing Body to hear and examine all the evidence available, to determine the facts in the case and to make a decision of whether the Code of Student Rights, Responsibilities and Disciplinary Procedures has been violated.

-- The Hearing Officer will make the opening statement which includes the following information
+1. The Hearing Officer will make the opening statement, which includes the following information:

 - People present

-The Hearing will then move into a time for everyone to ask/answer questions.
+4. The hearing will then move into a time for everyone to ask/answer questions.